-Construction hoarding signs that contribute to a greater understanding of the work undertaken by United Utilities in the communities they serve.
+These construction hoarding signs contributed to a greater understanding of the work undertaken by United Utilities in the communities they serve.

 After the success of a number of similar projects across Cumbria and Lancashire, United Utilities asked us to produce another series of construction hoarding signs to be used near Crosby Beach on Merseyside, where the infrastructure management company were carrying out essential groundwork to combat flooding in the surrounding areas.

-The communications team wanted to tell passers-by what they were doing in Crosby and why.
-They also needed to provide an overview of United Utilities as a business, and ensure their positive investment in the local infrastructure and environment was portrayed.
-In addition, the construction hoarding signs offered a fantastic opportunity to promote awareness of the company’s recently refreshed branding.
+They also needed to provide an overview of United Utilities as a business, and ensure their positive investment in the local infrastructure and environment was showcased.
+In addition, the construction hoarding signs needed to promote awareness of the company’s recently refreshed branding.

 From concept to installation the entire construction hoarding signs project took just an incredible four weeks, a very quick turnaround for such a large-scale scheme.
 We were involved throughout the process, including speculative site visits to establish the size and ground variations, right through to manufacture and installation.